-In the practice of 'making and responding', students develop their skills in critical and creative thinking, innovation, problem-solving and risktaking.
-By combining a focused study of artworks, art practice and practical art making, students recognise the interplay between research, art practice and the analysis and interpretation of art works.
-This study provides students with an informed context to support an awareness of art as a tool for cultural, social, and personal communication, and the stimulus and inspiration to develop their art practice.
+In Creative Practice students develop their skills in critical and creative thinking, innovation, problem-solving and risk-taking.
+By combining a focused study of artworks, art practice and practical art making, students recognise the interplay between research, artistic practice and the analysis and interpretation of art works.
+This study provides students with an informed context to support an awareness of art as a tool for cultural, social, and personal communication.
+The Arts provide stimulus and inspiration to develop their art practice.